klimbeta/klimbeta/docs/guide/Why/AddValue.md

 <!-- ---------------------------------------------------------------------------- -->
 ## Reduces Risk

-- The ExecutionScore forces climbers to have optimal technique, including proper Scapular Control which decreases the conditions for shoulder injuries to occur.
+- The ExecutionScore forces Climbers to have optimal technique, including proper Scapular Control which decreases the conditions for shoulder injuries to occur.

 <!-- ---------------------------------------------------------------------------- -->
 ## Reduces Cost